The Importance of a Robust Crisis Management Program: Lessons from the AWS Outage

 Outages like the recent AWS incident force us to confront a hard truth: No system is perfectly immune.
 What counts is how you respond when the failure happens.
 A well-designed, well-practiced crisis management program transforms an unexpected outage into a manageable event — rather than a full-blown disaster.

-If you haven’t already, now is the moment to check your crisis-preparedness.
+If you haven’t already, now is the moment to check your crisis preparedness.
 Ask: Do we have a program?
 Have we rehearsed it?
 Do our stakeholders know how we operate during a crisis?
 Because when the next outage strikes, it’s not the outage that defines you — it’s your response.